itsbillzhang/itsbillzhang.github.io/_posts/2020-04-10-Hamilton_Chatbot.md

 ![microsoft tay.jpg]({{site.baseurl}}/images/microsoft tay.jpg)

 On came the exploration of my chatbot’s purpose.
 The chatbot needed to be specific enough so that it could be useful, and on a domain that I could have fun with exploring.
-Hence, now the proud CEO of Abi’s Bubble Tea House, I needed to make a chatbot that could help customers place bubble tea orders.
+Hence, as the proud CEO of Abi’s Bubble Tea House, I needed to make a chatbot that could help customers place bubble tea orders.
 Surely you’ve seen how long the lines are during peak hours at Coco (during non-Covid19 hours, of course).
 Excited about what would take place, I began my project.

 ```
 drinks_menu = {